Creamy Mushroom Sauce over Spaghetti Squash

-Someone recently contacted me after The Huffington Post included my Spaghetti Squash Pomegrenate and Goat Cheese Salad in one of their round-ups.
-She notified me that she was trying to access the recipe for Creamy Mushroom Sauce over Spaghetti Squash which was also a part of that round-up, but whenever she clicked on the link, she would invariably land on my salad recipe instead, so she wanted to know if I could fix the faulty link or at least send her the recipe she’d been after.
+Someone recently contacted me after The Huffington Post included my Spaghetti Squash Pomegrenate and Goat Cheese Salad in one of their roundups.
+She notified me that she was trying to access the recipe for Creamy Mushroom Sauce over Spaghetti Squash which was also a part of that roundup, but when she clicked on the link, she would invariably land on my salad recipe instead, so she wanted to know if I could fix the faulty link or at least send her the recipe she’d been after.

 One thing I did feel compelled to do, though, is give that recipe a try.
 It just looked soooooo delicious.
 Hey, I mean seriously… it has squash in it.
 How could I not want to try it?

 And yes… sorry, that means we’ll be having squash again.
 Told you I was addicted!
 I think I may even have a slight problem… but fear not.
 The season shall end, eventually!

 So the first thing you’ll want to do is tackle the spaghetti squash and get it baking in the oven.
 Hop on over to this post to get the recipe and instructions…

 About 10 to 15 minutes before your squash is done baking, melt the ghee in a skillet set over high heat and add the mushrooms.
 Cook them until they become nice and golden brown.

 Lower the heat to medium, add the onion and let it sweat for 3-4 minutes, until softened and translucent.

 While the mushrooms and onions are cooking, add the raw cashew butter, Dijon mustard, sage, thyme, salt and pepper to a large glass measuring cup and mix well with a whisk until completely combined.
 Add the water, about ¼ cup at a time and mix well between each addition, to avoid the formation of lumps and ensure that the sauce will be smooth and creamy.